mctinker/Map-Tasker/README.md

 ### Usage

 - Ensure the dependencies are already installed.
-- Open a terminal window and change to the directory into which the zip file was uncompressed
+- If installed from Github, open a terminal window and change to the directory into which the zip file was uncompressed
-- From this directory, enter the command:
+- Enter the command:

      `maptasker (runtime options...se below)`